Have you noticed your ball python is not eating?

 Stress can occur when you bring a ball python into your home and transfer it into a new habitat.

-This is a huge change in their life, with new people and things, so it’s no wonder this major move causes a certain level of stress.
+This is a massive change in their life, with new people and things, so it’s no wonder this major move causes a certain level of stress.

 Just be sure to give them time and space to acclimate to their new surroundings, and you are likely to see your ball python’s mood change in a short amount of time.